SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 These values can also be provided in an .s2i/environment file with the source code or overriden on the command line when building the image.

-Once these steps are done we can use ```s2i build``` to create the Docker image from the source code.
+Once these steps are done we can use ```s2i build``` to create the Docker-formatted image from the source code.

 ```bash
 s2i build <git-repo> seldonio/seldon-core-s2i-r <my-image-name>